 [This story was originally published on January 9, 2019.
-In the light of the events of the recent DC-CW crossover "Crisis On Infinite Earths," we thought it was worth a second look today.]
+In light of the events of the recent DC-CW crossover "Crisis On Infinite Earths," we thought it was worth another look today.]

 So I finally caught Aquaman the other night, the worldwide phenomenon that’s already Warner Bros.’ top DC Comics Extended Universe earner worldwide.

 It’s even eclipsed the highest foreign total for Christopher Nolan’s Dark Knight series, but more on that later.

-Seeing it after the public has responded with their verdict is for me an unusual point of view (hell, I liked Batman v Superman before the Internet hated it).
-But going in with certain knowledge afforded me the opportunity to try to pay special attention to considering reasons why the film has resonated so strongly with foreign audiences, not limited to, but particularly with Chinese moviegoers (almost $300m to date).
+Seeing it after the public has responded with their verdict is for me an unusual point of view (hell, I liked Batman v Superman: Dawn of Justice before the Internet hated it).
+But going in with certain knowledge afforded me the opportunity to try to pay special attention to considering reasons why the film has resonated so strongly with foreign audiences, not limited to, but particularly with Chinese moviegoers (almost $300 million to date).

 Sure, the Australian-raised director James Wan’s Malaysian Chinese descent could be a factor for its strength in Asian markets like China.
 But I suspect Wan’s involvement in, and possible influence by, another breakout hit in China is more likely where answers may lie … and may light one path for Warner Bros. future for the DCEU.

 Wan directed 2015’s Furious 7, of course the seventh installment of Universal‘s tentpole franchise about fast cars, crazy stunts, and ... wait for it ... family.

 Did you know the Fast & Furious franchise is about family?